 So you want to open your own screen printing business?
 Well, listen up, because there’s more to making it in screen printing than just the act itself!

-At Ryonet, we recommend that, as a first step to developing your business plan, you take the time to think critically about your mission, vision and values.
+We recommend that, as a first step to developing your business plan, you take the time to think critically about your mission, vision and values.

 I’m a huge fan of Simon Sinek’s “Start With Why.”
 The premise of the book is that any organization can explain what they do; some can explain how they are different; but only a few can clearly articulate why.
 WHY is not about money or profit.
 WHY is the thing that inspires us and inspires those around us.